doserjef/spOccupancy/README.md

 Gaussian processes or Nearest Neighbor Gaussian Processes (NNGP) for large spatial datasets.
 The package provides functionality for data integration of multiple single-species occupancy data sets using a joint likelihood framework.
+For multi-species models, spOccupancy provides functions to account for residual species correlations in a joint species distribution model framework while accounting for imperfect detection.
 Below we provide a very brief introduction to some of the package’s functionality, and illustrate just one of the model fitting funcitons.
 For more information, see the resources referenced at the bottom of this page.

 ## Installation